OpenFreeEnergy/openfe/docs/setup/index.rst

 The first thing you will need to do will be to load in your molecules.
 OpenFE can small molecules from anything that RDKit can handle, and can load proteins from PDB or PDBx.
-For details of this, see :ref:`???`.
+For details of this, see ref:`???`.

 The procedure for setting up a simulation depends somewhat on the on the type of free energy calculation you are running.
 See more detailed